 Since its inception in 2013, the Endowment has supported a diverse body of philanthropic initiatives to improve the lives of thousands of area residents and neighbors.
 The Endowment's emphasis has touched many topics of need in El Dorado Hills including mental health and wellness programs, education, youth development, senior services, community enhancement, historic preservation, performing arts and canine assistance programs.

-To date we have granted approximately $90,000 to a variety of local nonprofit organizations.
+To date we have granted over $150,000 to a variety of local nonprofit organizations.
 The following list provides just a few examples of the inspiring organizations that work tirelessly to make El Dorado Hills a better place to call home:

 Hands 4 Hope